Ask Anything

 Retrieval-Augmented Generation (RAG) is one of the most practically useful patterns in applied AI.
 Instead of relying pureply on what a language model was trained on, RAG grounds the model's responses in a specific document of knowledge source you provide - making answers accurate, specific, and verifiable.

-Under the hood, the document is passes as context to Claude via the Anthropic API, with a system propmt engineered to keep responses grounded, cite specific sections, and flag when something isn't in the document.
+Under the hood, the document is passes as context to Claude via the Anthropic API, with a system prompt engineered to keep responses grounded, cite specific sections, and flag when something isn't in the document.

 How It Works